Sports in Puerto Rico: Early history of basketball in Puerto Rico

-The United States military government banned cockfighting and bullfighting from the island.
-They did, however, introduce a "new" sport called basketball.
-Basketball was used by the American soldiers as part of their physical training.
+Basketball was used by the American soldiers in Puerto Rico as part of their physical training.
 When the soldiers played basketball, they used a plain straw basket which was cut open at both ends and placed it on the highest end of a pole.
 For a ball, they used a football and the game was played without any established set of rules.

 In 1913, the YMCA of Puerto Rico organized the first game played using the official rules of basketball and in 1916, the YMCA organized the first basketball tournament in Puerto Rico.
 Teams organized in the other YMCAs in the island participated in the tournament.
 The first basketball organization in Puerto Rico was the San Juan Basketball League.
 Río Piedras and Bayamón later followed and formed their own leagues.

 Basketball became a popular sport in Puerto Rico, due in part to the BSN, which has been around since the 1930s.
 During the early 1980s, with many games shown on television, the sport's popularity increased.
 There is also a women's professional league, which is affiliated to the BSN.
 Street basketball is also popular among Puerto Rico's youth.